Psudonem/dragon_savior/README.md

 - enemies that move around (should I do a write up on the ai?)
 - shooty fire balls from dragon with stamina that slowly replenishes
 - health points
-- health upgrade item? could be cool to implanment
+- health upgrade item? could be cool to implament
 - next levels
 - ending screen
 - explain the controls in game!!!!!!!!!!!!!!!!!!!!!!!!